NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

   - `curl http://169.254.169.254/latest/meta-data`
   - `wget http://169.254.169.254/latest/meta-data`
   - Key thing to remember is that its an instances META-DATA, not user data

+## Consolidated Billing

+### AWS Organizations

+AWS Organizations is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.

+Available in 2 feature sets
+  - Consolidated Billing
+  - All features

+**General Rules**

+- Paying account is independent
+- Cannot access resources of other accounts
+- All linked accounts are independent
+- Currently a limit of 20 linked accounts - can add more

+**Advantages**

+- One bill per AWS account
+- Very esy to track charges and allocate costs
+- Volume Pricing

+### Best Practices

+- Always enable MFA on root account
+- Always use a strong and complex password on root account
+- Paying account should be used for billing purposes only.
+Do not deploy resources in to paying account

+### Things to note

+- Billing Alerts
+  - When monitoring is enabled on the paying account the billing data for all linked accounts is included
+  - You can still create billing alerts per indvidual account

+- CloudTrail
+  - Per AWS Account and is enabled per region

+- Can consolidate logs using an S3 bucket
+  1. Turn on CloudTrail in the paying account
+  2. Create a bucket policy that allows cross account access
+  3. Turn on CloudTrail in the other accounts and use the bucket in the paying account

+### Tips

+- Consolidate billing allows you to get volume discounts on all your accounts.
+- Unused reserved instances for EC2 are applied across the group
+- CloudTrail is on a per account and per region basis but can be aggregated in to a single bucket in the paynig account.